joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 ##### Stop sign (label 14)

-For the stop sign (label 14) image, again the model is very sure it actually is the stop sign even though the sign is covered with stickers.
+For the stop sign (label 14) image, again **model 4** is very sure it actually is the stop sign even though the sign is covered with stickers.
 My hypothesis is that this sign has edges that are very distinctive and thus the model can detect these well.